 Alright, what’s with the Kanban team and Responsibility?

-Lean is all about eliminating waste and this is a no-brainer for the experienced lean practitioner.
+Lean is all about eliminating waste and this is a no-brainer for experienced lean practitioners.
 All the techniques and processes that come along surface issues, which we need to fix in order to improve our system, and therefore eliminate some waste.
 The thing is that the process of ongoing improvement is only possible when all parties come from the perspective of “Responsibility” and ask themselves the question “What can I do to make things just a little bit better?”.